 Austroargiolestes icteromelas is endemic to Australia and is a bit of a mouthful to say – 12 syllables indeed.
 It is widespread in Victoria, New South Wales, Australian Capital Territory and Queensland.
-We saw these quite commonly during our October 2017 visit to Victoria.
+I’ve seen these on each of my trips to Australia, now.

 This is one of those damselflies that gives the lie to the idea that “damselflies sit with their wings along their body”, when distinguishing them from dragonflies.